hmartiro/redox/README.md

     make test_redox
     ./test_redox

+#### Build documentation
+Redox documentation is generated using [doxygen](http://doxygen.org).

+    cd docs
+    doxygen

+The documentation can then be viewed in a browser at `docs/html/index.html`.

 ## Contributing
 Redox is in its early stages and I am looking for feedback and contributors to make it easier, faster, and more robust.
 Open issues on GitHub or message me directly.